gofr-dev/gofr/docs/page.md

 - Encourage a more functional way of programming.
 - Avoid code duplication.
 - Log and store data for analysis purposes.

-*If you need better performance and good productivity of your applications, you will love GoFr.*